Bachelor of Science

 Exercise Science Clinical

-This concentration is for students interested in exercise and wellness promotion to assess, design, implement and modify safe and effective behaviors to improve wellness in both healthy and diseased populations.
+This concentration is for students interested in exercise and health promotion to assess, design, implement and modify safe and effective behaviors to improve health in both healthy and diseased populations.
 This program's concepts map to the concepts stressed for certification for a Physical Activity in Public Health Specialist.
-View the exercise science wellness promotion program plan (PDF).